populse/mia_processes/docs/source/documentation/bricks/tools/Make_CVR_reg_physio.rst

-- ETCO2 data are pre-processed and then convolved with a canonical hemodynamic response function (HRF) to create a regressor that accounts for the hemodynamic response to variations in CO2 levels.
+- ETCO2 data are pre-processed and then convolved with a canonical hemodynamic response function (HRF) to create a regressor that accounts for the hemodynamic response to variations in CO\ :sub:`2` levels.

 - The brick accepts physiological parameter files in .csv (Magdata) or .log (CoolTerm) format and trigger files in .txt, .log or .csv format.